Sophiapatterson/TexasGame/doc/plan/USE_CASES.md

 3. PowerUp: when the user runs into a specific powerup object, the user's character will obtain some special power such as slowed time, invincibility, or decreased size.
 The powerup will be applied for a period of 15 seconds.

-4. Timer running out: If the timer hits zero while the user is still playing the level, the user loses the game.
-The user will be sent to a new screen with prompts to either restart or quit the game.
+4. Timer running out: If the timer hits zero while the user is in the bonus level, the user finishes the game.
+The user will be sent to the final screen, where they can view high scores and restart the game.

 5. Finishing the game: Upon beating the last level, the user will be presented with a high score screen with the top 5 scores and the names of the people that achieved those scores.
 There will also be a button to go back to the main screen, or play the game again.
 If the user is among the top 5 scores, they will be prompted to enter a name to display their score.